TOAST-DOCS/Storage-Object-Storage/en/console-guide.md

 ### Copy Objects
 Copy objects to create new objects.
-Create an object under a new name to the container which has an object to copy, or copy objects to another container.
+Create an object with a new name in the container which has an object to copy, or copy objects to another container.

+> [Note]
+> The maximum length of the path that can be entered depends on the length of the object name.
+The length of the path to copy plus the object name must be 1024 bytes or less.
+> `{Maximum length of the path} = 1024 - {Length of the object name} - 1`

 ### Delete Objects
 Delete selected objects.

 ## Search Prefix
 If you enter a prefix in the search bar and click the **Search** button, you can see the search results of containers, folders, and objects that begin with the typed-in prefix.
 In the container list, you can search for containers, and in the object list, you can search for folders and objects.